Abhinandan57/Abhinandan57/README.md

 - 👨‍💻 From 2020 I was learning the Data Science entered into a vast world where I get dusty with data.
 I have gained knowledge on R Programming, Python Programming, Statistics, Machine Learning, Natuaral Language Processing & Tableau during my PGP.
 - I have worked on multiple projects & participated in Kaggle competitions.

-- I have been working as a System Engineer in an MNC where I have got the opportunity to work as an ETL developer & an Analyst.
+- I have been working as a System Engineer in an MNC where I have got the opportunity to work as an ETL developer & an Analyst in Banking & Insurance Domain.
 I have worked on recommender system & sentiment analysis models.
+Before that I was working as a BI Support Executive in Telecom Domain.

 💞️ I’m looking to collaborate on a project based on ML, NLP & Python.